 Section 12I aims to encourage investment in industrial projects, predominantly large industrial projects, in order to improve productivity within the manufacturing sector and thus support South Africa's industrial strategy.
-This is done by allowing an additional investment allowance on manufacturing assets and an additional training allowance for the training of employees engaged in providing services in relation to the qualifying industrial policy project.
+This objective is achieved by allowing an additional investment allowance on manufacturing assets and an additional training allowance for the training of employees engaged in providing services in relation to the qualifying industrial policy project.

-Legal and Policy Division SOUTH AFRICAN REVENUE SERVICE
+Leveraged Legal Products SOUTH AFRICAN REVENUE SERVICE